 National Alliance Mental Illness (NAMI)NAMI El Dorado County or call 530-306-4101

 Historical Information Form

 The Historical Information Form allows clients, family members and/or support network members to provide law enforcement, medical personnel and/or mental health providers with information about an individual’s mental health diagnosis and needs in a standardized format.
 Once completed, the form may be submitted to a health care or mental health provider and/or submitted to law enforcement in the event an individual is involved in a psychiatric emergency.
-Please contact Jamie Samboceti, Manager of Behavioral Health Programs, at (530) 621-6339 if you have questions.
+Please contact Nicole Cable, Manager of Mental Health Programs, at (530) 621-6322 if you have questions.
 To download the form, click here.